kymlu/eating-memories/src/pages/posts/custard-moon-cakes.md

       ingredients:
         - name: "large eggs"
           quantity: 3
-          unit: "using double the egg yolks, no whites will yield a richer flavour"
+          note: "using double if just egg yolks, no whites will yield a richer flavour"
         - name: "milk"
           quantity: 120
           unit: "ml"